Ibk-okiki/NutriWell-app/README.md

 Footer: Contact/info/about
 Future updates

 Gamified Health Challenges: Complete healthy habits (drink water, walk 5k steps) for badges.

 Hydration Reminder Popup

-Voice Assistant for Dietary Tips (Web Speech API) Backend with Firebase (if time permits)
+Voice Assistant for Dietary Tips (Web Speech API)

+Backend with Firebase (if time permits)

 Tech Stack

  React

-JavaScript (ES6+)
+JavaScript

 Edamam API

-Chart.js or Recharts
+Chart.js

-CSS Modules / Tailwind (optional)
+Tailwind

-Netlify or Vercel for deployment
+Vercel for deployment

 Why This Matters
 This project empowers users to take control of their health using simple tools, personalized insights, and fun educational tidbits.
 It is perfect for busy students, young professionals, or anyone seeking an interactive way to improve their lifestyle.